Last updated: June 2026

 Why visit Mutianyu?

 Unlike Badaling, which tends to be the most crowded and touristy section, Mutianyu offers a more peaceful and authentic experience.
-The section is well restored, has full infrastructure and allows you to walk long distances with open mountain views, without the overwhelming crowds.
+The section is well restored, has full infrastructure and lets you walk long distances with open mountain views, without the overwhelming crowds.

-It's the right choice for those who want to experience the Great Wall for real.
+It's the right choice for anyone who wants to experience the Great Wall for real.

 Is the Great Wall at Mutianyu worth visiting?